 Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed 1.01 Study PCB Fish Tissue concentrations Compare fish tissue PCB concentrations for selected fish species at reference locations to fish collected in the AOC.
-USEPA-GLTED and MPCA 2022 1.02a Study sources of mercury in fish tissue Use studies underway to demonstrate a contribution of legacy mercury to present-day methyl-mercury residues in biota.
-GLRI funded projects (USGS, WDNR, MN/WI Sea Grant, FdL, 2022

-Mgmt Action Project Name Project Description In-house/ Contractual Date to be Completed MPCA, MN Power) 1.02b Characterize fish for mercury Compare fish tissue mercury concentrations for selected fish species at a reference location to fish collected in the AOC.
+USEPA-GLTED and MPCA 2023 1.02a Study sources of mercury in fish tissue Use studies underway to demonstrate a contribution of legacy mercury to present-day methyl-mercury residues in biota.
+GLRI funded projects (USGS, WDNR, MN/WI Sea Grant, FdL, MPCA, MN Power) 2023 1.02b Characterize fish for mercury Compare fish tissue mercury concentrations for selected fish species at a reference location to fish collected in the AOC.
 Include reservoirs in comparison.
-USEPA-GLTED & USGS to perform over multiple years 2022 1.03 Recovery Monitoring of Consumption Advice If fish tissue concentrations of Hg & PCBs are not in recovery as compared to reference sites, identify whether non- routine monitoring is needed to inform consumption advice.
-In-house MPCA and WDNR (supplemental monitoring to be determined) Ongoing through 2024 This BUI relies on remediation of sites contaminated with mercury and PCBs.
+USEPA-GLTED & USGS to perform over multiple years 2023 1.03 Recovery Monitoring of Consumption Advice If fish tissue concentrations of Hg & PCBs are not in recovery as compared to reference sites, identify whether non- routine monitoring is needed to inform consumption advice.
+In-house MPCA and WDNR (supplemental monitoring to be determined) Ongoing through 2028 This BUI relies on remediation of sites contaminated with mercury and PCBs.